ChetanGade98/Practical6/README.md

 Assign the appropriate roles (e.g., Project Lead, Developer) to the client's team members and set up permissions to restrict or allow access as necessary.

+444445555.....

+JQL Search Queries

+17. Find all Jira issues assigned to you with the status "In Progress":

+assignee = currentUser() AND status = "In Progress"

+18. Find all issues in the current sprint that are still open:

+sprint in openSprints() AND status != "Done"

+19. Find all issues with the label "Bug" that were created in the last 7 days:

+labels = "Bug" AND created >= -7d

+20. Find all issues assigned to you, excluding those with the status "Done":

+assignee = currentUser() AND status != "Done"

+Git & GitHub Basics

+21. Set up Git and link it with your GitHub username and email:

+Install Git:

+On macOS, use: brew install git

+On Linux, use: sudo apt-get install git

+On Windows, download from the Git website and install.

+Configure Git with your username and email:

+git config --global user.name "Your Name" git config --global user.email "youremail@example.com"

+22. Update your Git configuration with a new email address:

+git config --global user.email "newemail@example.com"

+23. Initialize a Git repository and link it to your GitHub repository:

+git init
+git remote add origin https://github.com/username/repository.git

+24. Create a new branch, switch to it, and push it to GitHub:

+git checkout -b new-feature-branch git push -u origin new-feature-branch

+25. Create a new branch, switch to it, and merge it back once the feature is complete:

+Create and switch to the branch:

+git checkout -b new-feature

+Work on the feature and commit changes.

+Switch to the main branch and merge:

+git checkout main
+git merge new-feature

+26. Create a separate branch for the hotfix and merge it into main:

+Create a hotfix branch:

+git checkout -b hotfix-branch

+Apply the hotfix and commit.

+Switch to the main branch and merge:

+git checkout main
+git merge hotfix-branch

+Push the changes:

+git push origin main

+Git Commit, Merge & Push Operations

+27. Stage all changes, commit them with a message, and push to GitHub:

+git add .
+git commit -m "Your commit message" git push origin main

+28. Stage specific files, commit them with a message, and push to GitHub:

+git add path/to/file1 path/to/file2
+git commit -m "Your commit message" git push origin main

+29. Add a file and commit the changes with a descriptive message:

+git add path/to/file
+git commit -m "Descriptive message about the changes"

+30. Merge a feature branch into the main branch:

+Switch to the main branch:

+git checkout main

+Merge the feature branch:

+git merge feature-branch

+Push the changes:

+git push origin main

+31. Merge a feature branch into main without fast-forwarding:

+git checkout main
+git merge --no-ff feature-branch git push origin main

+32. Delete the feature branch both locally and on GitHub:

+Delete the branch locally:

+git branch -d feature-branch

+Delete the branch on GitHub:

+git push origin --delete feature-branch